Hindu texts: History

 The Smriti texts are a specific body of Hindu texts attributed to an author, as a derivative work they are considered less authoritative than Shruti in Hinduism.
-The Smriti literature is a vast corpus of diverse texts, and includes but is not limited to Vedāngas, the Hindu epics, the Sutras and Shastras, the texts of Hindu philosophies, the Puranas, the Kāvya or poetical literature, the Bhasyas, and numerous Nibandhas (digests) covering politics, ethics, culture, arts and society.
+The Smriti literature is a vast corpus of diverse texts, and includes but is not limited to Vedāngas, the Hindu epics (such as the Mahabharat and Ramayan), the Sutras and Shastras, the texts of Hindu philosophies, the Puranas, the Kāvya or poetical literature, the Bhasyas, and numerous Nibandhas (digests) covering politics, ethics, culture, arts and society.

-Many ancient and medieval Hindu texts were composed in Sanskrit, many others in regional Indian languages.
+Many ancient Hindu texts were composed in Sanskrit and other regional Indian languages.
 In modern times, most ancient texts have been translated into other Indian languages and some in non-Indian languages.
-Prior to the start of the common era, the Hindu texts were composed orally, then memorized and transmitted orally, from one generation to next, for more than a millennia before they were written down into manuscripts.
+Prior to the start of the common era, the Hindu texts were composed orally, then memorized and transmitted orally, from one generation to the next, for more than a millennium before they were written down into manuscripts.
 This verbal tradition of preserving and transmitting Hindu texts, from one generation to next, continued into the modern era.

+Shruti

+The Shruti texts, defined as "that which is heard", are texts that are believed to be divine revelations of God and were heard by ancient rishis thousands of years ago.
+Thus, an author is not attributed to these texts.
+The origin language of these texts is Sanskrit.
+The Vedas are considered Shruti texts.
+The Vedas consist of four parts: Rig Veda, Sama Veda, Yajur Veda, and Atharva Veda.
+Each Veda is subcategorized into Samhitas, Brahmanas, Aranyakas, and Upanishads.